sofiegraham/odin/README.md

 #The Odin Project
-This repo contains a variety of projects created while learning web developemnt obline in my spare time via [The Odin Project](hhttp://www.theodinproject.com/home)
+This repo contains a variety of projects created while learning web developemnt online in my spare time via [The Odin Project](http://www.theodinproject.com/home).